pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 **S**ource **D**istributions are referred to as sdist.
 As the name implies, a SDIST contains the source code; it has not been built or compiled in any way.
 Thus, when a user installs your source distribution using pip, pip needs to run a build step first.
+For this reason, you could define a source distribution as a compressed archive that contains everything required to build a wheel (except for project dependencies) without network access.

 Sdist is normally stored as a `.tar.gz` archive (often called a "tarball").
+Thus, when a user installs your source distribution using pip, pip needs to run a build step first.

 Below is an example sdist for the stravalib Python package: